How To Start Building Passive Income For Financial Independence

 4. Explore Your Passions and Talents

-Bringing together your passions and talents into something that can help people solve a problem or fill a need is one way get yourself exposed to a passive income stream.
+Bringing together your passions and talents into something that can help you solve a problem or fill a need is one way get yourself exposed to a passive income stream.

-This is could be anything with examples such cooking, cleaning, writing, playing the piano, dancing etc.
+This is could be anything with examples such as cooking, cleaning, writing, playing the piano, dancing etc.

 There are far too many red oceans (highly competitive markets) out there, and a good way to think about how you can use what you are good at is to niche deeper and create a new blue ocean with your abilities.

 Related post: How To Choose And Thrive In Your Business Niche